 Rainbow Amazonite Gemstone Bracelet: these beaded gemstone bracelets are unique one-of-a-kind creations.
-They are stylish and durable on their own, or stack them with one of our woven bracelets for a more complete look.
+They are stylish and durable on their own, or stack with one of our woven bracelets for a more complete look.
 These bracelets are made to withstand outdoor activities and are water-friendly.

 To ensure a proper fit, we strongly recommend measuring your actual wrist and ordering a size that will fit as snug as possible, as some stretching/settling (up to 1/4″) will occur.